-Turkey is a varied destination with plenty to see and do for the adventurous visitor.
-The largest city, Istanbul, features some unique and world-class sights such as the Blue Mosque and Topkapi Palace, not to mention the shopping paradise of the Grand Bazaar, the largest and oldest covered market in the world.
+Turkey is a varied destination with plenty to see and do for adventurous travellers.
+The largest city of Istanbul features some unique and world-class sights such as the Blue Mosque and Topkapi Palace, not to mention the shopping paradise of the Grand Bazaar, the largest and oldest covered market in the world.

 Blue Mosque (Sultan Ahmet Camii)

-The Sultan Ahmet Camii, commonly known as the Blue Mosque, with its tiers of magnificent domes and six graceful minarets is one of the most striking and immediately distinguishable structures on Istanbul's skyline.
-Constructed as an Islamic rival to the Hagia Sophia in 1609,... see full details
+Commonly known as the Blue Mosque, the Sultan Ahmet Camii is one of the most striking structures on the Istanbul skyline.
+Constructed as an Islamic rival to the Hagia Sophia in 1609, its tiers of magnificent domes and six graceful minarets are immediately... see full details

 Topkapi Palace Museum

-The Topkapi Sarayi, built by Mehmet the Conqueror as a sultan's palace, consists of a collection of buildings arranged around several interconnecting courtyards.
-Situated on one of the seven hills of Istanbul with uninterrupted views over the Bosphorus River and the Golden Horn, it... see full details
+Built by Mehmet the Conqueror as a sultan's palace, the Topkapi Sarayi consists of a collection of buildings arranged around several interconnecting courtyards.
+Situated on one of the seven hills of Istanbul with uninterrupted views over the Bosphorus River and the Golden Horn,... see full details

-The oldest and biggest enclosed bazaar in the world, also known as the Grand Bazaar, is one of the most enticing and mesmerizing attractions in Istanbul.
-Consisting of a vast labyrinth of 65 twisting streets crammed with more than 4,000 shops, teahouses, hamams (Turkish... see full details
+The oldest and biggest enclosed bazaar in the world, Kapalicarsi is one of the most enticing and mesmerizing attractions in Istanbul.
+Also known as the Grand Bazaar, it consists of a vast labyrinth of twisting streets crammed with more than 4,000 shops, teahouses,... see full details

 Ephesus is the biggest and best-preserved ancient city in Turkey and is one of the world's most spectacular historical sites.
 The city and its harbour were established on the mouth of the Cayster River and, in the 2nd century BC, became the most... see full details

-The ancient site of Olympos dates back to Hellenistic times when it was an important Lycian city and became famous as a place of worship honouring Hephaestos or Vulcan, the God of Fire.
-Located on a beautiful sandy bay, the ruins are spread... see full details
+The ancient site of Olympos dates back to Hellenistic times when it was an important Lycian city, becoming famous as a place for worship honouring Hephaestos, the God of Fire.
+Located on a beautiful sandy bay, the ruins are spread out on... see full details

-For about 3,000 years the legend the battle of Troy pervaded Western culture.
-The story, told by Homer in the Iliad, was regarded as just a myth, until the ruins of the city were found at Hisarlik, in western Turkey, in the mid-19th... see full details
+For about 3,000 years the legendary battle of Troy pervaded Western culture.
+The story, told by Homer in the Iliad, was regarded as just a myth, until the ruins of the city were found at Hisarlik, in western Turkey, in the mid-19th century.... see full details

 The small town of Goreme is situated in the middle of the Valley of Fairy Chimneys, surrounded by the eerie shapes and fantastic rock formations that have made the region famous.
-It is one of the few remaining villages where fairy chimneys and... see full details
+It is one of the few remaining villages where fairy chimneys... see full details

 Temple of Augustus